 The SMM Group’s business centers on the utilization of the earth’s limited and valuable resources.
 The effective use of resources is therefore considered an important managerial issue as we seek sustainable business development.
 Based on this understanding, the SMM Group has included “effective use of resources” as one of its Six CSR Areas of High Priority.
 We are working on a range of activities with the aim of being “a company that generates resources using innovative technology” as stated in our Vision for 2020.
-We are developing technologies to effectively utilize minerals which have not previously been converted into resources, such as low-grade and hard-to-process ores.
-We are also endeavoring to develop technologies for recycling resources, including the effective recovery of copper and precious metals contained in items such as used home appliances and electronic devices and valuable metals, such as nickel, from used batteries.
+We are developing technologies to effectively utilize natural resources, such as low-grade and hard-to-process ores, which have not previously been converted into resources, as well as technologies for recovering by-products from ores.
+We are also endeavoring to develop resource recycling technologies that effectively recover copper and precious metals contained in items such as used electronic devices, and valuable metals such as nickel from used batteries.

 Recovering nickel from this low-grade oxide ore requires a hydrometallurgical technique called High-Pressure Acid Leach (HPAL).
 Large-scale production using this process requires a high degree of equipment engineering and operational skill.
 Industry players the world over have been struggling with the application of HPAL technology, but SMM overcame many technical hurdles to become the first company in the world to successfully apply HPAL technology to commercial production.
 Turning previously unusable low-grade ore into resources also has tremendous significance in terms of effective resource utilization.

 Low-grade nickel ore for THPAL